Dasharo/docs/docs/unified/msi/faq.md

 ## Is it better to install Qubes OS before switching to Heads?

-If you ever want to transition back to UEFI and do not want to reinstall Qubes, then yes, it is best to install Qubes on UEFI firmware.
+If you ever want to transition back to UEFI and do not want to reinstall Qubes OS, then yes, it is best to install Qubes OS on UEFI firmware.
 In other cases reinstallation may be needed when switching between firmware flavours.

 ## Will it work successfully once I get TPM, or is there some other issues?